awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 You can control access to your repositories and the images within them with repository policies\.
 For more information, see [Amazon ECR Repository Policies](repository-policies.md)\.

 Image
 You can push and pull container images to your repositories\.
-You can use these images locally on your development system, or you can use them in Amazon ECS task definitions\.
-For more information, see [Using Amazon ECR Images with Amazon ECS](ECR_on_ECS.md)\.
+You can use these images locally on your development system, or you can use them in Amazon ECS task definitions and Amazon EKS pod specifications\.
+For more information, see [Using Amazon ECR Images with Amazon ECS](ECR_on_ECS.md) and [Using Amazon ECR Images with Amazon EKS](ECR_on_EKS.md)\.

 ## How to Get Started with Amazon ECR<a name="ecr-get-started"></a>